NN-Project-1/dis-Vector-Embedding/README.md

 The language-based similarity approach refines the voice conversion process by focusing on both **speaker similarity and linguistic consistency**, ensuring the most **natural and high-quality voice generation**.

 ### 7.3 Closest Language Matching During Inference
-o further enhance cross-lingual voice adaptation, Dis-Vector integrates a **nearest language matching** strategy.
+To further enhance cross-lingual voice adaptation, Dis-Vector integrates a **nearest language matching** strategy.
 Given a target speaker's embedding, the system performs the following steps:

 1. **Determine the closest linguistic cluster** by measuring the embedding distance to pre-computed cluster centroids.
 2. **Apply a threshold-based similarity measure** to ensure the closest linguistic match is selected.